 Smith is a leader in the ski helmet market, and their Vantage MIPS is a favorite among serious downhill and alpine touring riders.
 This lid seemingly has it all: comfort, performance, safety, and good looks to boot.
-Given its impressive résumé, I was eager to put the helmet to the test in the Pacific Northwest backcountry, where it faced high winds and long, cold days.
+Given its impressive résumé, we were eager to put the helmet to the test in the Pacific Northwest backcountry, where it faced high winds and long, cold days.
 Following a full season of use, the Vantage lived up to its billing with a thoughtful feature set, cozy feel, and general ease of use.
-Below we break down the Vantage’s comfort, ventilation, warmth, features, fit and sizing, and more.
+Below we detail our test of the Smith Vantage MIPS.
 To see how it stacks up to the competition, see our article on the best ski helmets.

 When I put on the Smith Vantage MIPS for the first time, I was immediately impressed by its comfort.
 The soft but supportive liner fits snugly and comfortably even when tightly adjusted on my head, and I’ve had no pressure points or rubbing since day one.
 The chin strap contains the same plush padding, which translates to no irritation even when my skin is cold and dry.
 The strap is also very simple to tighten, loosen, and fasten.
 That might not sound like high praise, but I’ve had significant issues with other helmets.
 For example, my Giro Sheer always seems to have a twisted chin strap, leaving the soft guard flipped away from my face and the harsh material against my skin.
 I look forward to putting on the Vantage whenever I’m transitioning—perhaps the greatest compliment a backcountry helmet can receive.